My short opinion about the Master Quality Authenticated (MQA) codec. Be warned I don’t like it one bit. (pun intended)

 I don’t mind paying artists but I do mind when I must pay for a codec when there are free alternatives in the wild.

-I’m all for innovation but when said innovation brings practical uses to the table, the Sony ATRAC codec for exemple was pretty impressive when paired with the MiniDisc format.
+I’m all for innovation but when said innovation brings practical uses to the table, the Sony ATRAC codec for example was pretty impressive when paired with the MiniDisc format.

 Not so with MQA, a codec mostly for a niche group but with the hope of reaching mainstream music lovers, something Flac already did in a certain way.